Is aquaponics difficult to learn?

 What do I do in a cold climate?

 Construct a greenhouse or move indoors.
-There are many spaces that can accomodate indoor aquaponics.
+There are many spaces that can accommodate indoor aquaponics.